poooi/plugin-battle-detail/docs/packet-standard.md

 ## Optional data

-We ADVISE you add these keys into the packet.
+The following keys are RECOMMENDED in the packet.

     poi_uri         # The URI of battle API request. poi_timestamp   # When did the battle happens. (millisecond from 1970-01-01T00:00:00Z)